Red Wine Stain Removal: Everything You Need to Know

 Remove spills from tablecloths and fabric

 Try Smallin Kuper’s “boiling water” technique for removing red wine stains from sturdy fabrics, including heavy cotton and polyester.
 (It also works on berry stains from things like strawberry juice or cranberry sauce, she says.)
 First, pull the fabric tight over a bowl and secure with a rubber band so the material is taut.
 Then place the bowl in the sink or rub and carefully pour boiling water through the spot from about two feet above.
 Next, wash the fabric with detergent in the hottest water allowed according to the fabric care label.
-If you’re not sure what the stain is, here are some more cleaning tricks for hard-to-clean household objects.

 How to get red wine out of a couch

 If the spill on your couch, mattress, or upholstered chair is fresh, start by covering the area with salt or baking powder, says Smallin Kuper.
 After letting it sit for a few minutes, vacuum the powder up.
 Next, treat the remaining color residue with a commercial stain remover.
 If it’s an older, dried wine stain, Smallin Kuper recommends mixing three parts of hydrogen peroxide with one part of blue liquid dish soap such as Dawn.
 “Apply to the stain with a clean cloth and allow it to sit for 20 minutes to an hour.
 Then use another clean, wet cloth to ‘rinse’ by gently blotting,” she says.
-You’ll want to check out these other methods to remove pet stains from your couch.

 Getting red wine off of kitchen surfaces